GandhiCloudLab/waiops-330-vpc-vpn/10-accessing-openshift-via-console/readme.md

 Here are the steps we are going to do

-1. Create a new Firefox profile (one time process)
+1. Create new Firefox profile (one time process)
-2. Create an ssh proxy to the strongSwan in Virtual Server
+2. Create ssh proxy to the strongSwan in Virtual Server
 3. Access OpenShift Console

 ### 1.1.
-Create a new Firefox profile
+Create new Firefox profile

 This is a one time process.